cilium/design-cfps/cilium/egress-connection-timeouts.md

 *   Modify connection timeouts for non-egress traffic.
 *   Modify connection timeouts at a more granular level than CiliumEgressGatewayPolicy, i.e. per egress connection.
 *   Modify egress connection timeouts for IPv6 traffic.
+* Commit to stable API for timeout configuration in CEGP

 # Proposal